ISRAEL/PALESTINE

 ~Palestinian Christians, “A Call for Repentance: An Open Letter from Palestinian Christians to Western Church Leaders and Theologians

-In 1917, Britain gave a proclamation of support for a Jewish national home, which resulted in the Jewish population growing tenfold in historic Palestine, the gradual dispossession of Palestinians, and growing Jewish-Arab conflict.
-In 1947, the UN announced its partition plan to give the majority of Palestinian territory away to a primarily immigrant Jewish minority, and during the ensuing conflict Zionist militias began ethnically cleansing Palestinian towns.
-With the official end of the British Mandate and the declaration of the new state of Israel, neighboring Arab states intervened.
+In 1917, Britain gave a proclamation of support for a Jewish national home in Palestine, which resulted in the Jewish population growing tenfold in historic Palestine, the gradual dispossession of Palestinians, and growing Jewish-Arab conflict.
+In 1947, the UN announced its partition plan to give the majority of Palestinian territory to a primarily immigrant Jewish minority.
+During the ensuing conflict Zionist militias began ethnically cleansing Palestinian towns.
+With the official end of the British Mandate and the declaration of Israeli independence, neighboring Arab states intervened, declaring war on Israel.
 By the end of the fighting in 1949, the newly established Israeli state had wiped out hundreds of Palestinian towns, taken 78% of the land of Palestine, and refused to allow more than 750,000 Palestinians to return to their homes.
 The new state of Israel had created a massive refugee crisis and relegated more than 100,000 Palestinians who remained in Israel to the status of second-class citizens, living under martial law for almost two decades, literally in walled-off communities.
-This was the Nakba — Arabic for “catastrophe “ — and its impact continues until today through decades of structural injustice, occupation, restrictions on movement and rights, and the failure to address the historic dispossession of the Nakba in 1947-1949 - there are now around 5 million Palestinian refugees who remain stateless and unable to return to their homes, despite having their right to do so confirmed by the UN.
-Not only has the very fabric of Palestinian society been destroyed through forced displacement; the Israeli occupation maintains a cruel system of control over Palestinians, who face discrimination, dispossession, and repression of dissent.
+This was the Nakba — Arabic for “catastrophe “ — and its impact continues until today through decades of structural injustice, occupation, restrictions on movement and rights, and the failure to address the historic dispossession of the Nakba in 1947-1949.
+There are now around 5 million Palestinian refugees outside of Israel who remain stateless.
+Contrary to international law, they have been unable to return to their homes, despite having their right to do so confirmed by the UN.
+Furthermore, during the Six Day war of 1967, around 300,000 additional Palestinians were driven from newly occupied territory in the West Bank and, as in 1948, refused the right of return.
+For Palestinians, these tragic events have been an attempt to destroy their history, identity, and dignity in their homeland.
+Since 1967, Israel has maintained an increasingly cruel system of control over Palestinians in the Occupied Territories who face discrimination, dispossession, and repression of dissent.
 Palestinians are fragmented geographically and politically, frequently impoverished, and subject to a constant state of fear, insecurity, and violence.

 Watch “Israel’s Apartheid Against Palestinians: Cruel System of Domination and Crime Against Humanity” by Amnesty International, read “A Dossier on Israeli Apartheid: A Pressing Call to Churches Around the World” prepared by Kairos Palestine and Global Kairos for Justice, or go to our Israel/Palestine Resource Page for more in-depth resources.